BuzzFeed Case Study: The Buzzfeed Story (Beyond Cute Cats and Memes)

 This may seem off the timeline so far, but BuzzFeed diversified right at the beginning of 2011 and started their flagship YouTube channel.
 Two years later, in 2013, they partnered with CNN to launch the “CNN BuzzFeed” channel on YouTube for the millennials.
 This move of collaborating with a recognized journalism brand gave the youth-run site credibility.
 It also helped them get away from the meme-aggregator image.

 Never Without Hiccups

-In 2014, they got veteran movie producer Michael Shamberg of the Pulp Fiction and Erin Brockovich fame onboard.
+In 2014, they got veteran movie producer Michael Shamberg of Pulp Fiction and Erin Brockovich fame onboard.
 The same year they renamed their channel to BuzzFeed Motion Pictures (BFMP).
-As was NOT expected, BuzzFeed continued with viral video production which, though not bad for business, created doubts as to why they would get Hollywood biggies if they only wanted to produce viral, short videos?
+Unexpectedly, BuzzFeed continued with viral video production.
+Although it was good for business, still, it raised doubts about why they needed Hollywood biggies for making viral, short videos.

-The wait was finally over in 2016 when they announced that they were partnering with Warner Bros to create a feature film, “Brother Orange”.
+The wait was finally over in 2016.
+As they announced their partnership with Warner Bros for making a feature film, “Brother Orange”.